OracleCPS/CPQToSubscriptionLab/Document.md

 This document outlines a step-by-step guide on how to import Oracle Integration Cloud (OIC) artifacts from Oracle Cloud Marketplace into an OIC environment, and create web service connections between CPQ Cloud and Subscription Mangement Cloud.
 This lab will focus on how to create subscriptions and terminate subscriptions in CPQ, and have those changes reflected in Subscripton Managment Cloud.

 The business scenario is to allow sales teams to capture subscription orders and perform subscription management activities throughout the lifecycle of these customer relationships.
 The integration, enabled by Oracle’s next generation Oracle Integration Cloud middleware, comes with a Subscription Management package that includes installable artifacts for both Oracle Configure Price Quote (CPQ) and OIC.
-CPQ llows users to configure and quote orders
+CPQ allows users to configure and quote orders

 <p>&nbsp;</p>